masneyb/postgis-data-importer/README.md

 This script is used to import various SHP files from the [West Virginia GIS Technical Center](http://wvgis.wvu.edu/) into a PostgreSQL/PostGIS database.
 This ensures that all layers use the same spatial reference system (SRID) ID to speed up read requests.
-The script generates contour lines (20 foot and 100 foot intervals) from a list of digital elevation model (DEM) files.

-Two sets of aerial imagery are also downloaded:
+The following imagery are also downloaded or generated:

 - [2014 USDA](http://wvgis.wvu.edu/data/dataset.php?ID=461) - The
   latest publicly available aerial imagery of West Virginia.
 This